Power Query in Mac Excel

 3. Click on Show Path Bar

-When you paste it you will get this for example :
+When you paste it in the Power Query editor you will get this for example :

-/Users/rondebruin/Library/Group Containers/UBF8T346G9.Office/MacOfficeFiles The only thing you must do is to add the / at the end of the path in Power Query.
+/Users/rondebruin/Library/Group Containers/UBF8T346G9.Office/MacOfficeFiles The only thing you must do is to add the / at the end of the path.
 So the Source line looks like : Source = Folder.Files("/Users/rondebruin/Library/Group Containers/UBF8T346G9.Office/MacOfficeFiles/")

-Tip: Another way that I like to get the information i must enter into the Blank Query is to create a AppleScript file.
-Open the Script Editor on your Mac and choose New Document and paste the script below in it and Save it as the name you want (for example GetPath) in the File Format Application on your Desktop, see the File Format dropdown to choose Application.
-You can double click the GetPath.app file on your Desktop now to get the path of the active Finder window and other script lines on the clipboard so you can do a Command a and command v to replace the 4 lines in the blank Query.
+Another way that I like to use to get the information that i must enter into the Blank Query is to create a AppleScript file that create the complete M code for me.
+Open the Script Editor on your Mac and open a new file and paste the script below in it and Save it with the name you want (for example GetPath) on your Desktop.
+Use the File Format Application, see the File Format dropdown to choose Application.
+You can double click the GetPath.app file on your Desktop now to get the M code lines with the path of the active Finder folder and copy it on the clipboard so you can do a Command a and command v to replace the 4 lines in the Blank query.
+To open a Blank Query go to the Data tab in Excel and in the Get & Transform Data group click the button named : Get Data (Power Query) and choose Blank query.

 Tip : I like to add my script.app files in the Script Editor menu in the top menu bar on your Mac.
 Open the Script Editor and use Command , to open Settings and mark Show Script menu in menu bar and also mark Show Computer scripts.